dexy/cashew/README.md

 Plugins have self-describing settings with default values.

-Cashew is compatible with Python 2.6+ and Python 3.
+Cashew is compatible with Python 3 only.